 Kitchen organization requires categorization of sorts.
 Organizing your kitchen into specific workstations will enable you to maximize space and promote better efficiency.
 With a designated home for everything, you will not only be able to eliminate clutter in high traffic areas but you will know exactly where to find everything you need.
 Be conscious of convenience and efficiency and store like-minded tools nearby.
 For example, your fryer station will be often put to use by foods that require freezing.
 Therefore, placing the fryer close to your freezer would be a great start in providing ease of productivity.

 2. Eliminate counter clutter to boost kitchen organization:

 A true chef will understand that excessive counter clutter with too many task-specific gadgets is not the way to go.
 Put logical effort into your tool selection process and understand how each tool can provide various techniques.

 When planning for your kitchen layout, keep in mind that you have much more to work with than just the space on the floor.
 Build spaces for storage and organization right up towards the ceiling to take advantage of the most amount of space.
 This is especially useful for those smaller sized kitchens!
 A few examples might be to stack shelves for specific items on top of one another, or installing magnetic strips to the wall to help store smaller items like knives or spices.

-Creating a workspace that is well-organized and functional under pressure will not only satisfy any OCD-driven restaurateur, but it will also create a positive space for even the busiest of days.
+Creating a workspace that is well-organized and functional under pressure will satisfy any OCD-driven restaurateur.
+Moreover, it will create a positive space for even the busiest of days.
 Look out for ways to continuously improvise your needs and your kitchen warriors will surely retire home just as happy as your satisfied guests.
 By focusing on kitchen organization, your establishment – whether it be a big or small restaurant – is sure to succeed.